* * *

 New Zealand West Coast is a narrow strip of land between the Alsp and the Tasman Sea, the land of rainforest, wild rivers, magical spring creeks and big brown trout.
 In spring (Sep-Oct), during whitebait migration, there are some monster sea-run brown trout in the lower reaches of the rivers.
-In summer, there is a good backcountry fishing, plenty of spring creek challenges and opportunities for chinook salmon.
+In summer, there is a good backcountry fishing, plenty of spring creek challenges.
 Accommodation is in small B&Bs.
 This is a big and wild place so you need to allow at least 4-5 days to sample its riches.
 Generally, a high level of fitness is required for these adventures.
 Helicopters are very useful here!

 To the brown trout aficionados, New Zealand Southland needs no introductions.
-Mataura river is well-known wherever there are fly fishermen and women, and the town of Gore is a self-proclaimed world capital of brown trout.
+The Mataura river is well-known wherever there are fly fishermen and women, and the town of Gore is a self-proclaimed world capital of brown trout.
 The fishing is in rural lowlands and the mayflies are particularly prolific.
 This is our match the hatch territory, perhaps the most consistent place to find pure dry-fly fishing.
-Accommodations are varied in the area but for a true kiwi experience it is hard to beat Brentleigh Homestead run by Brian and Mary Dillon.
-They are the ultimate kiwi hosts super friendly and very homely.
-Many leave here feeling they have established life long friends.
+Accommodations are varied in the area, from lodges to hotels, motels and some very good self-contained houses.

 Fly fish Otago highlands

 Otago highlands are like Scotland only dry and warm.
 The landscapes have good curves to it sexy kind of shapes and the light is a painters inspiration.
 There are several very productive lakes and rivers within a striking distance of Wanaka.
 Otago is particularly known for its cicada season (mid Jan-Feb), and its often unaffected by rain when other places blow out.